 - Hope For Youth begins the Community Reinvestment Program.

-- Hope For Youth organizes the 1st Run For Hope on October 13, 2012.
+- Hope For Youth organizes the first Run For Hope on October 13, 2012.

 - The “Hard to Place” group home for adolescent girls opens.

-- HFY is selected as the dedicated provider of Mental Health and Substance Abuse Services for the PINS Diversion Population for the Town of Babylon.
+- Hope For Youth is selected as the dedicated provider of Mental Health and Substance Abuse Services for the PINS Diversion Population for the Town of Babylon.

-- Hope For Youth begins Sibling Reunification Program
+- Hope For Youth begins the Sibling Reunification Program.

-- Hope for Youth expands the MDFT program to include new towns under the Supervision and Treatment Program
+- Hope for Youth expands the Multi-Dimensional Family Therapy Program to include new towns under the Supervision and Treatment Program.

 - Hope for Youth launches the Town of Babylon Prevention Program

-- Hope For Youth opens the doors of the Suffolk County Youth Runaway Shelter
+- Hope For Youth opens the doors of the Suffolk County Runaway & Homeless Youth Shelter.